 Music to read:

 In some respects, the supply of band music was very much linked to that of instruments as the bigger retailers also supplied sheet music to bands.
 This was also the time of some very famous brass band composers such as Thomas Edward Bulch who not only conducted bands but wrote for them as well (Friends of the Wizard and Typhoon, 2016b; Pattie, 2010).
 Not much is written about the publishing of band music in newspapers, but there were numerous advertisements for sheet music in publications such as The Australian Band News.
 To the right, and below these paragraphs are some advertisements from 1919 for sheet music, albums of band music and instruments tutors.

 In addition to bands obtaining music from albums (or march cards), there were some people within bands who wrote and/or arranged their own music.
 Certainly, Thomas Bulch was one of them, and his advertisement is below.
 Bulch conducted his own band in Ballarat for a number of years – the “Bulch’s Model Brass Band” (Pattie, 2010, pp. 5-12) which later became the Ballarat City Band.
 He also wrote an amount of music, sometimes under his own name, but also using pseudonyms (Friends of the Wizard and Typhoon, 2016b).
 Bulch worked for himself but at times also worked for Allan’s and Palings as an editor and contributor of music.
 A list of his compositions compiled by the excellent Friends of the Wizard and Typhoon website can be found here (Friends of the Wizard and Typhoon, 2016a).
-In a similar way, Robert McAnally, the second conductor of the Malvern and Prahran Tramways Employees Band, also penned up numerous arrangements of existing orchestral works which the current iteration of the band still holds in its library (Stonnington City Brass, 2011).
+In a similar way, Robert McAnally, the second conductor of the Malvern and Prahran Tramways Employees Band, also penned up numerous arrangements of existing orchestral works which the current iteration of the band still holds in its library (Stonnington City Brass, 2018).